IndieWebCamp is a 2-day dev camp in Portland, Oregon focused on building a more open Web.

 Once connected, you will most likely be presented with the "MOTD" (message of the day).
 For the first visit, it is advisable to read this to find out about the server's policies and other important pieces of news and help, otherwise it can be ignored and you can either authenticate your alias or join a channel.

 Your client may display to you a listing of all available channels.
-Locate #indiewebcamp and select to join, or type /join #indiewebcamp into the command line available to you in your client (where you've just been shown your connection).
+Locate #indieweb and select to join, or type /join #indieweb into the command line available to you in your client (where you've just been shown your connection).

-Assuming you've connected correctly, you should now find youself in the indiewebcamp channel!
+Assuming you've connected correctly, you should now find youself in the #indieweb channel!

 Creating a registered nickname